bernardpeh/NestablePageBundle/README.md

 In symfony root installation

 ```
-phpunit -c app vendor/bpeh/nestable-page-bundle/PageTestBundle
+phpunit vendor/bpeh/nestable-page-bundle/PageTestBundle

 ## to test on single function
-phpunit -c app --filter testSingleLocalePerPageMeta vendor/bpeh/nestable-page-bundle/
+phpunit --filter testSingleLocalePerPageMeta vendor/bpeh/nestable-page-bundle/
 ```

 ## Extending the Bundle

-The installation documentation here is for the demo PageTestBundle folder.
+You can copy the example in the vendor/bpeh/nestable-page-bundle/PageTestBundle.

-To create your own bundle, remember to configure the resolve_target_entities and bpeh_nestable_page parameters in config.yml
+Remember to configure the resolve_target_entities and bpeh_nestable_page parameters in config.yml

 ```
 doctrine: